Mohamed-Elhawary/courses-tasks/Object-Oriented Design - University of Alberta/README.md

 You will be challenged in the Capstone Project to apply your knowledge of object-oriented design by evolving and documenting the Java codebase for an Android application with corresponding UML documentation.

-### Benefits:
+### Benefits

-• Apply the Class Responsibility Collaborator (CRC) technique to analyze and design the object-oriented model for a problem.
+• Apply the class responsibility collaborator (CRC) technique to analyze and design the object-oriented model for a problem.
-• Explain and apply object-oriented modeling principles and their purpose (e.g., abstraction, encapsulation, decomposition, generalization).
-• Explain and apply different types of inheritance.
-• Explain the difference between association, aggregation, and composition dependencies.
-• Express object-oriented models as Unified Modeling Language (UML) class diagrams.
-• Translate between UML class diagrams and equivalent Java code.
 • Apply design guidelines for modularity, separation of concerns, information hiding, and conceptual integrity to create a flexible, reusable, maintainable design.
+• Explain Object-Oriented Modeling Principles: (Abstraction, Encapsulation, Decomposition, and Generalization)
+• Explain the difference between Association, Aggregation, and Composition dependencies
+• Explain Different Types of Inheritance
-• Explain the tradeoff between cohesion and coupling.
+• Explain the Tradeoff between Cohesion and Coupling
-• Understand Object-Oriented Design.
+• Express Object-Oriented Models as Unified Modeling Language (UML) Class Diagrams
+• Translate between UML Class Diagrams and Equivalent Java Code
-• Understand Object-Oriented Analysis And Design.
+• Understand Object-Oriented Analysis and Design
-• Understand Unified Modeling Language (UML).
+• Understand Unified Modeling Language (UML)

 ------------------